AlexanderShniperson/AndroidMvvm/README.md

 # AndroidMvvm
-Library desribes experience how to implement and use MVVM pattern provided by Google.<br>
+Library describes experience how to implement and use of MVVM pattern provided by Google.<br>
 Project include example of usage.